Authentication¶

 - Under "Authentication Configuration," click the button to add your domain.

 Domain authentication usually "just works" but sometimes it doesn't.
-These are a few common issues related domain authentication.
+These are a few common issues related to domain authentication.

-domain is a nested subdomain.
-If your site is hosted ona.b.example.com
+If your site is hosted on

 API keys¶

-Generating and Revoking API keys¶
+Generating and revoking API keys¶

 You can manage your API keys in the client dashboard.